-In the technology and industry-related fields, students may select degree programs in computer information systems, computer science, electronics engineering technology, and general technology or certificates in electronics technology and industrial technology.
+In the technology and industry-related fields, students may select degree programs in computer information systems, computer science, electronics technology, and general technology or a certificate in electronics technology.

 Division of Health Sciences

 Students seeking to work in the health careers may choose from several programs which prepare them for entry-level positions in these fields.
 These include emergency medical technology, nursing, radiologic technology, respiratory care, and veterinary technology.